michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0104.md

 - adj: characterized by the interdependence of living organisms in an environment
 - adj: of or relating to the science of ecology
 ### Family
+- ecological: ecologically+
+- ecologist: ecologists
-ecological: ecologically+;ecologist: ecologists;ecology: ecologic, ecological, ecologies, ecologist
+- ecology: ecologic, ecological, ecologies, ecologist
 ### Examples
 - And there is another very serious ecological concern.
 - “They drain the resin that otherwise defends the tree,” said Matt Ayres, a Dartmouth College ecologist who worked on the Ecological Applications study.